What is Your Customer Relationship Lifecycle?

 With the appropriate solution, demonstrations, proof of concepts, and pilots, you would be able to move these interested prospects to become customers.

 This is where you convert your paying customers into more than customers.
 At this stage, you delight your customers with both stated and unstated needs of theirs.
-You build trust with your product and the associated service offerings, where they feel happy about having engaged with you in the first place.
+You build customer trust with your product and the associated service offerings, where they feel happy about having engaged with you in the first place.

 Once you understand how they use your offering, you can choose to offer the bells and whistles that would allow you to maximize your relationship with your customers.